 The plan for the ACP also includes building an enormous fracked gas compressor station in Union Hill — an African American community of great historical and cultural significance in Virginia.

 We’ve taken our message to the court, to the streets and even put our safety and freedom at risk to show how serious we are that this pipeline cannot be built.
 Now, I’m taking the call to stop the ACP to Congress.
-Will you back me up by signing here?

 I was proud to stand with pipeline fighters from all across the East Coast — to chant together, to stand in the street together and ultimately to go to jail together.
 If putting our bodies on the line is what it takes to stop the fossil fuel industry from bulldozing through our communities, that’s what we’ll do.